 Liam and I began the odd dance of getting to know each other in real life.
 One thing I hadn’t really known about him was that he was an alcoholic with 2 DUI’s who had quit drinking a mere 2 weeks before I arrived.

 When I arrived, he flew me to his place in the village (which seemed romantic at the time but was actually because of the DUI) and I began to understand just how remote it was.
 I started to freak out.
-We smoked some serious BC bud that night and I asked him point blank “Are you going to kill me now?”
-It’s laughable now but it’s a real fear every woman has at some point with almost every new man she goes home with.
-The pot just made me say it out loud.
+Was he going to kill me now?
+I actually asked him that.

 We’d been talking a lot about the jesus guy.
 A lot.
 Liam had been born Catholic, gone to Catholic school and believed but didn’t really practice.
 At 21 he’d had a born again experience and gone to a Baptist church for a couple of years but went back to his hard core partying ways.
 His drinking was out of control.
 He was putting his truck in the ditch about once a month driving drunk.
 Terrorizing his village.
 He told me he had been praying for me for two years.
 For the right woman to come into his life.
 And fucking save him.